R32 (New York City Subway car): Description

 The R32s were numbered 3350–3949, although some cars were re-numbered outside of this range or to different numbers in this range.
 They were the first cars to introduce all-mylar route and destination rollsigns instead of the former cotton cloth or linen type rollsigns found on prior rail cars.

 The R32 contract was divided into two subcontracts of 300 cars each: R32 (cars 3350–3649) and R32A (cars 3650–3949).
 The R32As were funded through the proceeds of a revenue bond, while the R32s were paid for out of the 1963–1964 New York City capital budget.
-The two subcontracts differed with the first 150 R32s having visible bulkhead horns – the last cars to be built with this feature – on R32 cars 3350–3499.
+The two subcontracts differed with the first 150 R32s (3350–3499) having visible bulkhead horns; these were the last cars to be built with this feature.
 This feature can also be found on the Redbirds, R27s, and R30s, along with various older trains.
 Another distinctive difference was the interior lighting featuring backlit ad-signs on R32A cars 3800–3949.

 The R32s were the first mass-produced stainless steel cars built for the New York City Subway.
 Two previous Budd orders (the BMT Zephyr and the R11s) were limited production and/or experimental orders.
 The horizontally ribbed, shiny, and unpainted stainless exteriors earned the cars the nickname Brightliners.
 The use of stainless steel reduced the weight of each car by over 4,000 pounds, when compared to previous models.